vanaso/Dell-7559-Hackintosh/README.md

     Drivers64UEFI
       AptioMemoryFix

-- Noticed: UEFI & Legacy clover Boot model suggeste for this Laptop with i5 CPU .
+- Noticed: UEFI & Legacy clover Boot model suggeste for this Laptop with i5-6300HQ CPU .
 ##### 6.replace universal config.plist files frome RehabMan,place need kexts into Clover/Kext/Ohters.

 Postinstall:
 -
-#### One step need to explain:
+#### About save backlight level:
-install clover into SSD HDD EFI partiton as well as operate on installer,but check install RCscripts in target partiton, This afect store your backlight leverl.<br>
+install clover into SSD HDD EFI partiton as well as operate on installer,but check install RCscripts in target partiton, This afect store your backlight level.<br>

+### Need kextx instalation position:
+Due to kextcache reason, some kext cann not work when install in S/L/E. Noticed by RehabMan, you need to install them into L/E<br>

+### Before install kexts into final position:
+Do make sure they are the lasted released, compare with RehabMan's.

 ##### Others:
 Using my Clover files to test, if your hardware do not work perfect, Repatch your APCI files and check kexts, in additon, RehabMan suggest Kest install into L/E, 'rebuild kextcache' wiht comandline "sudo kextcache -i /".